 Then enjoy some time at leisure to visit beautiful Port Douglas on the Coral Sea.
 Originally established as a link to the gold fields, Port Douglas is now a favorite Aussie vacation spot.
 The year-round tropical climate creates a warm and welcoming atmosphere.

 Perhaps you’ll browse the shops lining the marina’s boardwalk, or find an enticing restaurant for lunch, which is on your own.
 After your stop in Port Douglas, depart for Wetherby Station, stopping along the way to join your Program Director for a look at a contemporary Australian institution—an authentic Aussie pub.
-After a drink and some mingling with the locals, continue on to Wetherby Station, where you’ll experience life at a working cattle ranch.
+After a drink and some mingling with the locals, continue on to Wetherby Station, where you’ll experience life at a working cattle station (ranch).

 Just as New Zealand is renowned for its lamb, Australia is world-famous for delicious beef.
 In fact, the country is one of the world’s largest cattle producers (the U.S. ranks first) and one of the world’s leading beef exporters.

 You'll get a taste of the Australian beef industry—literally and figuratively—during an exclusive Discovery Series presentation and dinner at Wetherby Station, one of the oldest cattle properties "Down Under."
 Wetherby Station is located in northern Queensland, the heart of Australia's cattle country, about 13 miles southwest of Port Douglas in the Tablelands around Mount Molloy.
-Established by William Groves in 1870 (and named after his hometown in Yorkshire, England), Wetherby was once a working, million-acre ranch.
+Established by William Groves in 1870 (and named after his hometown in Yorkshire, England), Wetherby was once a working, million-acre station (ranch).
 Learn about this history, and enjoy a hearty meal of authentic Aussie tucker (food).

 After breakfast today, you'll board a high-speed catamaran with a choice between two activities which are both located in the Great Barrier Marine Park—a UNESCO World Heritage Site and one of the Seven Natural Wonders of the World.
 Stretching 1,240 miles, the Great Barrier Reef comprises acres of multicolored coral supporting an array of exotic sea creatures.